Lead Generation for Contractors, painting leads, Uncategorized

 1. Scale way back on marketing – It might seem prudent to cut your marketing budget as the season comes to a close.
 However, when the number of booked jobs on the schedule begins to decrease, this is an excellent time to review your marketing strategy and trim out the efforts that aren’t yielding results.

-There are plenty of opportunities there to gain some leads, win new jobs, and keep your team on the payroll.
+Although they are more challenging to find, there are plenty of opportunities to generate leads, win new jobs, and keep your team on the payroll.

 1. Cut back on labor – Because there is a general shortage of qualified, motivated laborers in the workforce nationwide today, if you are lucky enough to have them on your team, now is not the time to furlough or lay them off.